Foliage Renderer Documentation

 If your Shaders are not compatible with Foliage Renderer, your scene may look rather odd right now.
 Select the Foliage Renderer GameObject that was created.
 At the top will be an interface for patching Shaders:

 When you press the scan button, it will find all of the Shaders used in your Terrain’s tree and detail objects and list them along with a button to fix them or repatch them.
 Pushing the button will create a copy of the Shader, with _FR appended to the file name.
 It will also remap any materials in the objects to use the new Shader.
+When you choose to Patch Shaders, you will be prompted by a dialog to choose if you want to create a Shader Patch Report ScriptableObject or not.
+If you do, this report will be placed in your Assets folder detailing each Shader, what new Shader was created to replace it, and every modified Material, with controls to easily find those Materials or restore the Materials to the original Shader.

 The Patcher will attempt to modify these new shaders to be compatible with Foliage Renderer.
 It is possible to heavily obfuscate Shader code, so we can’t guarantee the Patcher will automatically resolve every Shader it will fix many.